Decision tree analysis: 5 steps with expected value

 A decision tree includes the following symbols:

-• Alternative branches: Alternative branches are two lines that branch out from one decision on your decision tree.
-These branches show two outcomes or decisions that stem from the initial decision on your tree.
+• Alternative branches: Two lines that branch out from one decision, showing outcomes or decisions that stem from the initial choice

-• Decision nodes: Decision nodes are squares and represent a decision being made on your tree.
-Every decision tree starts with a decision node.
+• Decision nodes: Squares that represent a decision being made; every decision tree starts with one

-• Chance nodes: Chance nodes are circles that show multiple possible outcomes.
+• Chance nodes: Circles that show multiple possible outcomes

-• End nodes: End nodes are triangles that show a final outcome.
+• End nodes: Triangles that show a final outcome

-A decision tree analysis combines these symbols with notes explaining your decisions and outcomes, and any relevant values to explain your profits or losses.
-You can manually draw your decision tree or use a flowchart tool to map out your tree digitally.
+A decision tree analysis combines these symbols with notes explaining your decisions and outcomes, along with any relevant values that show your profits or losses.
+You can manually draw your decision tree or use a flowchart tool to map it out digitally.

 What is decision tree analysis used for?